HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 We will probably need a fluorescent label for the nuclei.
 This will allow them to be easily identified in our images so the number, size and shape can be measured.

+Note that it is possible to see and measure nuclei from un-labelled cells also (e.g. from phase contrast or DIC images, as we will cover in the [widefield section of this episode](#widefield)).
+The downside is that it's much harder to automatically recognise and measure nuclei from these kinds of images.
+Unlike images of fluorescently labelled nuclei, there is a much less clear separation between nuclei and the rest of the cell, making analysis more challenging.

 ### Spatial scale